Nick-Ruprecht/ATMS-523-Module-2/README.md

 ## Tools Used
 - xarray and dask for data handling
 - matplotlib and cartopy for plotting
-- ERA5 data from Copernicus Climate Data Store and NCAR GDEX
+- ERA5 data from NCAR GDEX

 ## Data Reference
 ERA5 Monthly Aggregated Forecast Surface Accumulated Precipitation